 What Are 130/30 Funds?

-A 130/30 fund will be long (own) stocks worth 130% of the portfolio while shorting (such as in the above example with Microsoft) 30% of investor assets in the fund.
+130/30 funds, often called long-short equity funds, are mutual funds that invest in a combination of long and short positions on their stock holdings.
+A 130/30 fund will be long (own) stocks worth 130% of the portfolio while shorting 30% of investor assets in the fund.

 Let’s look at a simple example to understand the concept of 130/30 funds: